Christopher O'Dowd

 Christopher O'Dowd (6 September 1920 – 6 October 1943), was an Irish founding member of the British Army's Special Air Service.

 Background

-O'Dowd was born in Cahernabruck, Shrule, County Mayo, ninth of twelve children of James O'Dowd (died 1960) and Sarah O'Sullivan (died 1972).
+O'Dowd was born in Cahernabruck, Shrule, County Mayo, the ninth of twelve children of James O'Dowd (died 1960) and Sarah O'Sullivan (died 1972).
 He was educated locally and worked as a teenager in a general merchant's store in Ballinrobe.